Click the play button below to listen to this page’s content.

-Our charity was set up by Cor Hutton in 2014 after she lost her hand and legs below the knee to sepsis the year before.
-Recognising a need for peer support within the amputee community, she started a small group which has grown to a network of over 700 in just five years.
+Our charity was set up by Cor Hutton in 2014 after she lost her hands and legs below the knee to sepsis the year before.
+Recognising a need for peer support within the amputee community, she started a small group which has grown to a network of over 800 in just six years.
 Cor leads by example – she has completed the London Triathlon and was the first female quadruple amputee to climb Ben Nevis and Mount Kilimanjaro.

 Finding Your Feet has a strong impact on the community because of our positive and encouraging outlook, which stems from and mirrors Cor’s attitude.
 We promote achievement and success in the amputee community, both big and small, and provide opportunities for our Troopers (amputees) to engage in activities which challenge their expectations of themselves and those that others may have of them.
 We encourage adventure and challenge as well as support and a feeling of safety…

-After only 5 years, FYF is now the country’s leading amputee charity.
+After only 6 years, FYF is now the country’s leading amputee charity.
 We have fantastic relationships with the NHS, local councils and the Scottish Government, with many more exciting projects in the pipeline.
 Cor has attended Downing Street to meet with the Prime Minister at the time, as well as attending successive First Minister summons.
 Cor and Trooper Stephen have also been on a videocall with Prince William, Duke of Cambridge after FYF received vital funding from the National Emergency Trust.

 In addition to supporting the amputee community, we also address issues facing the wider population, such as sepsis, organ donation, diabetes, mental health and body dysmorphia.
 Our sepsis campaign in association with the Scottish Government raised awareness of the infection by 77% – it’s safe to say that this campaign has saved many lives.
 We visit schools & businesses across the country to raise awareness of disabilities, promote inclusivity and encourage accessibility.